- Policy scope

 - Information obtained from clients is done so to ensure the ‘best fit’ when referring on to a therapist

 - In relation to inquiries, identifying information (in the form of emails) is kept on the client.
 In relation to the inquiry, emails are deleted once the client has been placed with a therapist.
-In relation to the inquiry, any mails that are kept a) while we are waiting for consent from the client to pass the mail on b) until we know client has been placed.
+In relation to the inquiry, any mails that are kept a) while we are waiting for consent from the client to pass the mail on b) until we know client has been placed c) while we are waiting for clients to come back to us as we engage in the ‘best fit’ process.
 In the case where a person has made an enquiry and we are waiting for consent (or a reply) we will only keep these mails after one month we will contact the client again to see if they wish to proceed or to be removed from the City Therapy inbox.

 - Consent is sought from all callers/mailers before any information is passed on (for referral purposes)

 - All information kept on clients is done so on email and access to the email is password protected.
-Only Shaunna and Anne (holiday cover) have the password to the main email account.
+Only Shaunna and Anne (and administration) have the password to the main email account.
 In the instance where holiday cover is required an NDA is signed by the individual covering the holiday.
 The password for the email account is then changed after the holiday.

 - d) Keep it only for one or more specified, explicit and lawful purposes.